-(4) The Office of Insurance Regulation shall certify that health benefits coverage plans that seek to provide services under the Florida Kidcare program, except those offered through the Florida Healthy Kids Corporation or the Children's Medical Services Network, meet, exceed, or are actuarially equivalent to the benchmark benefit plan and that health insurance plans will be offered at an approved rate.
+(4) The Office of Insurance Regulation shall certify that

+health benefits coverage plans that seek to provide services under the Florida Kideare program, except those offered through the Florida Healthy Kids Corporation or the Children's Medical Services Network, meet, exceed, or are actuarially equivalent to the benchmark benefit plan and that health insurance plans will be offered at an approved rate.
 In determining actuarial equivalence of benefits coverage, the Office of Insurance Regulation and health insurance plans must comply with the requirements of s.
 2103 of Title XXI of the Social Security Act.
-The department shall adopt rules necessary for certifying health benefits coverage plans.